epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Tutorials/Keyboard Buttons/About.md

 You can also use about to see information about any target.
 This is especially useful if you have a "Zombie Light" that is stuck on for some reason.

 Press {% include console_button.html content="About" %} again to close the window.
+You will need to do this before you can access other parts of the UI, such as the file browser.
 ## Examples

 {% capture col1 %}